CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

 To prevent the integrity checker itself or the file containing the checksums of the system from being corrupted by an attacker or malicious software, they should be located on a read-only medium.
 However, the checksum file must also be changed if changes are allowed to the file system so that CDs, DVDs or removable disks are recommended for this purpose.
 Alternatively, the checksum file can also be made read-only via the network.
 In managing the integrity checking program over the network, this approach should also be preferred.
 Some malicious programs camouflage themselves so that they can not be detected with methods of the manipulated operating system.
 Therefore, in case of suspicion, it makes sense to examine the system using a tamper-free operating system.
 For this purpose, for example, an external data carrier can be created via a trusted reference system, from which the tamper-free operating system is then started.

 ** test interval and test scope **
 An integrity check should be performed regularly, for example every night.
 The choice of a suitable test interval depends heavily on the intended use of the respective IT system or the environment of use.
-Integrity checks should also consider the amount of disk space and computation time required to verify the checksums.
+When integrity checks are performed, the memory and computation time required to verify the checksums must also be considered.
 Use of the Integrity Check Program must not interfere with proper operation.

 In the normal operation of any major IT system, there are constantly smaller and larger changes to system files.
 In general, it is therefore advisable to configure the integrity checking program so that only changes to relevant files are recorded.
-Otherwise, there is a risk that a large number of change notifications are triggered, which are due to normal business processes and not to attack attempts (false positives).
+Otherwise, there is a risk that a large number of change notifications will be triggered, which are due to normal business processes and not to attempts of attack (false positives).
 As a result, it may happen that the log files can no longer be evaluated promptly.

 ** Process information in RAM **